 When the in-register stacks are active, the EXP (Template decode, Expand and Disperse) stage of the core pipeline has to check, per instruction, if the MSB of a source register is set (noted MSB Detect in Figure 2).
 If not, then the normal execution of the instruction takes place.
 If the MSB is set for at least one register, then the additional RAT checks if the target register is to be modified by an instruction currently executed.
-To track the status (ready / not ready) of the target registers, the RAT uses a $64 \times 1$ bit vector.
-If the Corresponding ready bit is set, then the RAT feeds into the REN stage the new register address (using a multiplexer and a latch - one per indexed register file (noted Index Register
+To track the status (ready / not ready) of the target registers, the RAT uses a 64 x 1 bit vector.
+If the Corresponding ready bit is set, then the RAT feeds into the REN stage the new register address (using a multiplexer and a latch - one per indexed register - holding the 6 bits of the real register address in the register file (noted Index Register